anpham6/squared-functions/README.md

 You can append or prepend a sibling element (not child) that can be processed similar to a typical "script" or "link" element.
 Scripts which insert custom elements during page load should be appended separately when building in order to maintain the original DOM structure.

-You can also try using the "useOriginalHtmlPage" request property which requires the HTML to be well-formed for successful edits.
+You can also try using the "useOriginalHtmlPage" request property which sometimes requires the HTML to be well-formed (lowercase tagName and attributes) for successful edits.
 The only difference is it might not be a live representation of what you see in the browser.

 ```xml
 <html>